The Psychomodo: Critical reception

-Bob Scallon of the Acton Gazette wrote, "On the plus side, Harley is gifted with an unusual and distinctive voice, and is a very original songwriter.
-On the minus side, however, I don't think he has quite licked the band into shape yet and the demanding arrangements on several of the tracks of The Psychomodo sometimes seem a bit beyond them musically.
-They make all the right noises, but the vital spark is somehow missing."
 In the US, Cash Box commented, "Cockney Rebel are even more explosive on their second LP than they were on the first.
 The band goes far afield occasionally, but only in an attempt to refine and define their sound to a universal pitch.
 The record moves with intensity and purpose and in every way lives up to the band's reputation as a great live act."

 Retrospective reviews

 Dave Thompson of AllMusic retrospectively said, "If The Human Menagerie was a journey into the bowels of decadent cabaret, The Psychomodo is like a trip to the circus.
 Except the clowns were more sickly perverted than clowns normally are, and the fun house was filled with rattlesnakes and spiders.
 Such twists on innocent childhood imagery have transfixed authors from Ray Bradbury to Stephen King, but Steve Harley and Cockney Rebel were the first band to set that same dread to music, and the only ones to make it work."
 In a 2012 review of Cavaliers: An Anthology 1973-1974, Uncut stated, "The Psychomodo is anything but effete.
 'Ritz' and 'Cavaliers' fathom its For Your Pleasure-era Roxy Music depths, and Harley signs off in style on 'Tumbling Down'."